Mahboob-A/Movio/README.md

 * User send a `video file` along with  `title`, `duration`, and `description`.
 * The video is offloaded to `celery worker`.
 * The celery worker uploads the video to `S3 Bucket`, deletes the local file and creates a `RabbitMQ Event` with some data.
-* This  message is consumed by  <a href="https://github.com/Mahboob-A/Movio-WOrker-Service/">Movio Worker Service </a> to process the video.
+* This  message is consumed by  <a href="https://github.com/Mahboob-A/Movio-WOrker-Service/" target="_blank">Movio Worker Service </a> to process the video.

  **Stream API:**